Aketirani/active-noise-cancellation/readme.md

 ### Exectuion
 Execute `anc.m` to initiate the entire pipeline.

-Following arguments can be specified:
+Following arguments can be specified in the config file:
 - `rec_mode`: Run the record audio step
 - `sim_mode`: Run the simulate adaptive filters step
 - `optpara_mode`: Run the optimize parameters step